Arshad020/Arshad-Rafid-Data-science-Portfolio/README.md

 # Data Science Projects Portfolio

-Welcome to my Kaggle Projects Portfolio!
+Hello, I am Arshad Raid, welcome to my Data Science Portfolio!
 This repository contains a showcase of my data analysis, machine learning, and deep learning projects from Kaggle competitions and datasets.

 ---